Do what? - stomas

 Reply to TerryLT

-Interesting observation Terry concerning the loo design and how much better you are finding your new facilities - Are you able to to say whether you empty onto the the front slope which maybe wider with a more pronounced rim so shielding any potential splash back .... for I imagine a shallower bowel is best for an illeostomist which can at times be a semi liquid output when one's system is out of balance.
+Interesting observation, Terry, concerning the loo design and how much better you are finding your new facilities.
+Are you able to say whether you empty onto the front slope, which may be wider with a more pronounced rim, thus shielding any potential splashback?
+For I imagine a shallower bowl is best for an ileostomist, which can at times be a semi-liquid output when one's system is out of balance.

-Loo design must be a very factor worth exploring.
+Loo design must be a very important factor worth exploring.

 Jayne